Kvissel

 Kvissel is a small village and railway town in Vendsyssel, Denmark.
 It is located in the Frederikshavn Municipality, about 10 km northwest of Frederikshavn, in Region Nordjylland.
-Its population is 363 (1 January 2022).
+It has population of 347 inhabitants (as of 1 January 2025).

+Kvissel Church is located in the centre of the town.
+The church was built in 1918–1919 and was inaugurated on 23 November 1919.

 Kvissel is served by Kvissel railway station, located on the Vendsyssel railway line.

+History

+In 1683 the village consisted of twelve farms and five other houses.

-This railway line would become the major growth factor for Kvissel.
-When the station on the line was built in 1877, it brought economic growth to the village.
+The opening of the Vendsyssel railway line would become the major growth factor for Kvissel.
+When the station on the line opened in 1877, it brought economic growth to the village.
+In 1900 a school was opened, and in 1918–1919 a church was built.

+Today, the town functions as a satellite town of Frederikshavn which can be reached by regional train in a few minutes.